In the lap of such bountiful natural beauty, we wondered what life is really like. Turns out, the answer wasn’t so straightforward.

 You would have met some earlier in our story “Kids of the Hills…“.

-Their rosy cheeks, bright red lips and kohl-lined eyes made us wonder why parents would apply makeup on such little kids.
+Their rosy cheeks, bright red lips, and kohl-lined eyes made us wonder why parents would apply makeup to such little kids.
 Soon we realised our foolishness.
 The “make up” was in fact put by nature!

 Cheeks as red as the luscious apples that grow here and eyes that talked volumes, we were smitten by the kids at first sight!